Spacial/awesome-systools/README.md

 ## Messaging

 * [Tox](https://tox.chat/): The library provides all of the messaging and encryption facilities, and is completely decoupled from any user-interface; for an end-user to make use of Tox, they need a Tox client.
+MacOS Clients: [uTox](https://github.com/uTox/uTox/) and [qTox](https://github.com/qTox/qTox/).

 # Containers